 It is a well-known fact that first impressions have a lasting impact.
 After devoting endless hours searching for, identifying, interviewing, and recruiting the right talent, if the new hire ends up quitting for greener grass, all your hard work will go down the drain, and you are back to step one.
-Or, what if a candidate accepts an offer, confirms the notice period, agrees to the date of joining but backs out at the last minute?
+Or, what if a candidate accepts an offer, confirms the notice period, agrees to the date of joining but backs in the first week of work?
 How can you prevent this?

 New employees can be vulnerable, out of their element, stressed, and eager to please; they can feel like a child in front of a mountain of stairs that they have to climb, but everything is new, unknown, and scary.